 Karson is a cutie.
 A tiny thing in a three year old body, still shroud in clothes measured for 18 month olds.
 He was still two when this happened.
-He may be young, but he has a vocabulary that is astounding.
+He may be young, but he has a vocabulary that, for his age is mind-boggling.

 He loves words.
 He loves sentences.
 He loves putting them together.
 He'll tell you something in one sentence, and then tell you the same thing again in another using different words for the things he's just told you about.
 He can literally carry a conversation quite impressively well with adult men.
 He's hilarious.
 And a fun little man to watch in action.

 Okay now.... now how do I tell this?
 How do I start to get to my point?

 Keep Karson in mind.
 Pause his story for a minute.
 Let me retrack a sec and tell you about Stacy.